-We will keep you posted about the upcoming Superdraw.
-You will know a few weeks ahead so that you have plenty of time to buy your Superdraw tickets online!
+Every time there is a new EuroMillions Superdraw announced by the European lottery officials, we will let you know.
+You can always buy your Superdraw tickets online a few weeks ahead of the draw here!
 Just like regular draws, you can try EuroMillions syndicates, bundles, or systematic forms to boost your chances of winning the big jackpot.

 There are no rules regarding the moment when a EuroMillions Superdraw is announced.
 Usually, the news is released a few weeks before the special event takes place.